Short Term Rental Rules around Lake Tahoe

 - Tourist Core (South Lake Tahoe) - The tourist core area is located within the city limits of South Lake Tahoe, but the area is zoned for commercial and tourism.
 Vacation rentals are still allowed in the Tourist Core area.
 There's only a handful of single-family homes in that area and they rarely come up for sale.
 Besides that there are a few condo complexes that are located in the Tourist Core and therefore exempt from Measure T (such as Lakeland Village, Sierra Shores, Tahoe Woods and Zalanta). *Please contact us for an updated list of properties currently for sale in the Tourist Core ([email protected])

 - South Lake Tahoe (County neighborhoods) - Go back to the map of South Lake Tahoe city at the top...
 All the South Lake Tahoe neighborhoods outside of the area highlighted in red are considered county neighborhoods.
 Vacation rentals are still allowed in the county, but there are some restrictions.
+They have a 900 permit cap, and last time we checked, there are some permits still available under the cap.
+But always check first because it can change.
 If you are looking to purchase a property in El Dorado County, please be sure to check the buffering map first.
 If your property is in a 500 foot buffer zone of a permitted property, it is not eligible for a VHR permit.
-If it is in the Tahoe area, it is subject to the 900 permit cap and there are not any permits available at this time.
-You can be added to a waitlist once you purchase a property but it is uncertain that you will ever be able to obtain a permit.
-Properties that have an active permit when a house changes ownership do not transfer.
-When the house sells, the permit becomes null and void.
+You would then be added to a waitlist, until there's no properties within 500ft from your parcelt that holds an active permit.
+It's also important to know that rental permits are not transferable.

 South Shore Nevada